-Everything’s New In This Total Makeover and Addition Project
+Everything’s New In This Farmhouse Makeover and Addition Project

 The expanded kitchen is all glass on one wall.
 Two islands separate cooking and serving, and opening walls in the existing house creates a view from one end of the house to the other.

 The sketch above shows my original concept for the kitchen, and as you can see in the photo below, that vision was carried through to the finished home.

 Obviously, the kitchen’s changed…a lot.
 The new kitchen is in the same place but is much wider, much more open, and much more bright and cheery.

 Another view of the concept for the kitchen.
 We do lots of these sketches for our clients during the “Design Development” phase, when we’re beginning to work out the details of the design.
 The ceiling beams were designed to break up the low existing ceiling.
 In the back left corner of the sketch and the photo below is the door to the new walk-in pantry.

 What happened on the outside of the house?
 There are dramatic changes here too.
 Below is the original farmhouse.

 Above – the existing home’s been completely remodeled on the outside – new stone veneer, new windows, new dormers, a new front porch.
 To the left is one of the new additions, with garage, master suite, home office, and rec room.